L4UZ/surface-discovery-poc/docs/AUTHENTICATED_SCAN.md

 ### What Gets Scanned with Authentication?

-When `--auth-mode` is enabled, the tool performs:
+When `--auth-config` is provided, the tool performs:

 1. **Stage 3: Deep Discovery (Authenticated)** - Crawls authenticated endpoints using provided credentials
-2. **Stage 6: Authenticated Discovery** - Additional authenticated-only surface mapping
+2. **Stage 6: Authenticated Discovery** - Additional authenticated-only surface mapping via Playwright
 3. All other stages run normally with authentication context preserved

 ## Authentication Methods